bob3000/ecmd/README.md

-# ecmd - An elastichosts Command Line Client
+# ecmd - elastichosts Command Line Client

 This an unofficial command line client for the [elastichosts](http://www.elastichosts.com) API.
 At the moment this